just-the-docs/just-the-docs/peopleops/MEETINGS.md

   - Meetings start on time and stop on time.
 If someone is late, start without them.
 Anyone who is late or not attending should notify the team in advance.
   - When meeting with external stakeholders, book 50 minute meetings generally (or 25) so there are 5 minute gaps for our brains to context switch between meetings and to write minutes.
   - When meeting online, like in whereby, list the specific room link in the meeting invite.
+  - When arranging an online meeting, if it's a 1-on-1 meeting, please ensure to confirm the availability of the participant beforehand.
+For meetings with more than 2 attendees, proceed to send out the invites promptly.
+This way, the meeting will appear on their calendar, allowing them to easily join when they are available.

 ### Clarity of Purpose at Meetings